-FAB FREE THINGS TO DO IN BRISTOL AND NORTH SOMERSET
+FAB FREE THINGS TO DO IN BRISTOL AND NEARBY

-FREE INDOOR PLACES TO GO IN BRISTOL & N. SOMERSET
+FREE INDOOR PLACES TO GO IN BRISTOL & NORTH SOMERSET

 Looking for free things to do in Bristol with kids when it’s raining?
 This section features under-cover days out and indoor attractions and they can all be done at no cost or for just the price of travel, parking or a small donation.